California Personal Injury Lawyers Assisting California Families

 When a driver fails to follow the Vehicle Code, there may be negligence per se.
 This is negligence as a matter of law, which applies when a driver fails to follow a safety law, the failure is the cause of harm to a victim, the victim is in the class of people whom the law is designed to protect, and the harm is the type that is intended to be prevented by the law.
 In cases in which a court applies negligence per se, the focus is likely to be damages because liability is already established.

 Either your loved one’s estate or their survivors may file a wrongful death lawsuit.
 Under CCP section 337.60, only certain family members are considered survivors who are allowed to file a wrongful death lawsuit.
 These are a spouse, domestic partner, or child, or anyone who is entitled to the victim’s property through the law of intestacy.

 Your civil lawsuit will be distinct from any criminal charges that may be brought, but it is possible that the criminal case could affect the civil case.
-You have only two years from the date of your loved one’s death to bring your claim, so it is important to contact an attorney as soon as possible.
+You have only two years from the date of your loved one’s death to bring your claim, so it is important to contact a Sacramento wrongful death lawyer as soon as possible.
 If you do not bring a lawsuit within that period, you may lose your right to recover compensation.

 Attorney Travis G. Black is a knowledgeable and compassionate advocate for families of people killed in fatal car accidents.
 Having previously worked in the insurance industry, he uses his insights to help families.
-You should consult our Sacramento car accident attorneys about the possibility of a wrongful death lawsuit if you have lost your loved one to a careless driver.
+You should consult our California personal injury lawyers about the possibility of a wrongful death lawsuit if you have lost your loved one to a careless driver.
 From our Folsom office, we offer perceptive legal counsel in personal injury claims.
-Contact us online or call Travis G. Black & Associates at 916-962-2896 for a free consultation with an injury attorney.
+Contact us online or call Travis G. Black & Associates at 916-962-2896 for a free consultation with a Sacramento wrongful death lawyer.